Saturday, August 17, 2013

 My First Time Voting in Argentina: An American Expat’s Experience

 On Sunday, August 11th, 2013, I voted for the first time ever in Argentina.
 How did that happen?
 Well, as I’ve mentioned before, I was born here but moved to the United States when I was five.
 Over time, I went from being a U.S. resident to a U.S. citizen.
-Even so, I consider myself 100% American.
+Even so, I do consider myself 100% American.
+Not Argentine.

 When I arrived at my designated voting area, there was a major backup of cars on the narrow neighborhood streets.
+Voting can be chaotic back in the States too but Argentina has a habit of embracing chaos in ways I've never seen.

 Cordoba, ArgentinaCordoba, Argentina

 I headed into the building, which was a school, and walked up to the voting table assigned to me.
 How did I know which table to go to?
 There’s a website that lists your name, your voting location, and the specific table where you should check in.
+All you have to do is type in your DNI and the info pops up.

 After I checked in, I was given an empty envelope and told to go into a room.
-At first, I was confused because I expected computerized ballots — the last U.S. election I voted in used those.
+At first, I was confused because I expected computerized ballots.
+The last U.S. election I voted in used those.
 I guess I jumped the gun with my expectations about the voting system here.

 Inside, there was a table with flyers.
 Each flyer represented a political party.
 I already knew who I wanted to vote for since I’d done research before the election.
 So, I grabbed the flyer for my chosen party, folded it, and placed it inside the envelope.

-Then I had to use spit to seal the envelope — which was pretty gross!
+Then I had to use spit to seal the envelope, which was pretty gross!
 I’d forgotten how nasty envelope glue tastes.
 Too bad I couldn’t just email my vote.

 With the sealed envelope in hand, I left the room and headed back to the table.
 For a moment, I wasn’t sure what to do next, but the people there were kind and helpful.